Number of Koreans Employed in Japan Rises by 8% in Four Years

 A significant portion of Korean men hoping to work in Japan cite having a Japanese partner as a reason, and meeting through foreign language exchange applications has also become common.

 The media points out that the excessive financial burden placed on Korean men regarding marriage is driving this trend toward Japan.
-Lee said, "In Korea, there is significant pressure on men to provide a newlywed home, but in Japan, the economic requirements for marriage are relatively flexible."
+Lee said, "In Korea, there is significant pressure on men to provide a newlywed home, but in Japan, the financial requirements for marriage are relatively flexible."

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.